 The first stage of the registration process is your personal details, such as your delivery address, mobile number and name.

 The next page gives you a chance to order an RFID fob.
 The third page is where you upload your credit card details.
 If you do not order RFID fobs, a small test transaction will be made against your account to check your credit card’s validity.
 This is normally reversed instantaneously, but some banks delay the refund by a few days.
 If you do order an RFiD fob, then there will be a real transaction made instead of a test one.

-As of August 2017 there are 51 chargers connected to our network nationwide of which 39 DCFC are owned by ChargeNet NZ Ltd. This number is growing fast and not always updated here.
+As of Jan 2018 there are 64 sites connected to our network nationwide of which 44 DCFC are owned by ChargeNet NZ Ltd. This number is growing fast and not always updated here.
 For an up-to-date list of our stations visit charge.net.nz/locations.
-We aim to have over 105 stations by the end of 2018.
+We aim to have over 105 stations by 2019.

 In addition to the ChargeNet network, there are approximately 25 additional DCFC that are not currently part of our network.
 There is also literally hundreds of level-2 AC fast chargers and level-1 EVSE around the country.
 Plus every 3-pin plug or 16amp caravan plug is an effective EV charger enabling top-ups from just a couple of hours to full overnight charging.

 To view our planned network, take a look at the ChargeNet map.
 Please note, the purple station markers are indicative only.

 ChargeNet NZ charging stations are unmanned kiosks, and are usually placed in free shopping centre carparks, petrol stations or street-side.

 ChargeNet aims to place a DC rapid charger every 40-80km along the main State Highways and in urban areas a station for every 100,000 people.
 ChargeNet plan to supplement the high-speed stations with on-street AC charging in selected places around New Zealand.